 Getting in shape is the no. 1 New Year’s resolution.
 Physical activity benefits every one at every age.

 “It’s never too late to start exercising.
-Even people in their 90s can benefit from physical activity, whether it’s walking or lifting weights while seated in a wheelchair,” says Deepali Yawalkar, Director of Rehabilitation Services at Christian Health Care Center.
+Even people in their 90s can benefit from physical activity, whether it’s walking or lifting weights while seated in a wheelchair,” says Jane Quijano, PT, Outpatient Rehabilitation Services Director at Christian Health Care Center.
 “The worst possible thing a senior can do is stop moving.”

 When combined with proper nutrition, exercise helps the body – particularly the cardiovascular, pulmonary, and immune systems – perform more efficiently and effectively.
 Strength, endurance, and energy levels increase; posture, balance, mental functions, and self-esteem improve; proper weight can be maintained; and stress and risk of disease are reduced.